jackdobinson/aopp_obs_toolchain/USAGE.md

 * `./example_data/ifu_observation_datasets/MUSE.2019-10-17T23\:46\:14.117_rebin.fits`
 * `./example_data/ifu_observation_datasets/MUSE.2019-10-18T00\:01\:19.521_rebin.fits`

-### Artifact Detection <a id="artifact-detection-script"></a> ###
+### Artefact Detection <a id="artefact-detection-script"></a> ###

-Invoke via `python -m aopp_deconv_tool.artifact_detection`.
+Invoke via `python -m aopp_deconv_tool.artefact_detection`.

-NOTE: The current implementataion of artifact detection is tuned for observations of objects of a significant fraction of the field size.
+NOTE: The current implementataion of artefact detection is tuned for observations of objects of a significant fraction of the field size.
 Therefore it will not give good results for standard star observations.

-Accepts a FITS specifier, uses a singular spectrum analysis (SSA) based algorithm to produce a heuteristic `badness_map` that reflects how likely a pixel is to be part of an artifact.
+Accepts a FITS specifier, uses a singular spectrum analysis (SSA) based algorithm to produce a heuristic `badness_map` that reflects how likely a pixel is to be part of an artefact.

 The badness map is calculated as follows for each 2D image in the FITS data: